ArrowTheFighter/ArrowTheFighter.github.io/projects/proj-5.md

 developer: "Gideon"
 ---

 Tinker's Ascent is an open world platforming RPG.
+The Player explores an open world in the sky while gathering resources to help complete quests and rebuild their town.
 I focused on the majority of the programming for this project and wrote all the systems from scratch including but not limited to:

 * Character controller
 * Inventory System
 * Saving and loading systems